CGAL/cgal-web/_posts/2017-04-01-Swarowski.md

 </blockquote>

 <p>According to Swarowski and and McNeel, we would do them a favor if the
-collection, the tool, as well as the component had the same name.
+collection, the tool, as well as the CGAL component had the same name.
 This is somehow understandable, if we think about the naming mess of Visual Studio 2013, sitting in the directory Microsoft Visual Studio 12.0, and having the version number MSC_VER = 18 in case you want to #if it